CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 ## Certification Box Configuration

-The MES Certification Team will establish a single Box folder for each individual module or system undergoing certification contained in the **state’s root folder**.
+The Medicaid Enterprise System (MES) Certification Team will establish a single Box folder for each individual module or system undergoing certification contained in the **state’s root folder**.
 You should see your applicable state folder with “ – Certifications” at the end.
 All certification related files should be uploaded to the applicable Operational Readiness Review (ORR) and Certification Review (CR) folders.
 Refer to Example 1 and the [Modules Abbreviations page](../Ongoing Reporting/Module Abbreviations/).
 Sub-folders for each module certification will be created as follows:

 <p align="center">
 	<img src="Example 1.png" alt="Screenshot showing the file structure of the Box certification repository">